nanoporetech/ts-runtime-typecheck/README.md

   A variant of the `Partial<T>` inbuilt, and closely related to `StrictPartial`. `Partial` makes no guarantees about the members of the type `T`, as such they can be unions of `null`.
 This can introduce inconsistency for users of the type; expecting that members can be specified using either `null` or `undefined`, where only some can also use `null`. `FuzzyPartial` resolves this by specifying that all members of the type `T` can *ALSO* be `null`, ensuring a consistent interface.

+- ### TypeAssertion

+  A custom error with the name `TypeAssertion`.
+This type is exported as a value so that Errors of this type can be isolated from other errors using instance checks.
+It is possible to use the constructor to create and throw your own Errors if you wish, **but this may change in future**.

 ## Changelog

 ### v1.0.0